Prince of Pirates

-Prince of Pirates is a 1953 American Technicolor adventure film directed by Sidney Salkow.
+Prince of Pirates is a 1953 American Technicolor swashbuckler adventure film directed by Sidney Salkow.

 Plot

 In a 16th-century kingdom in the Netherlands, the newly crowned King Stephan concludes a secret treaty with the Spanish.
 This puts him at odds with his younger brother, Prince Roland, who favors a treaty with the French.
 Stephan orders Roland imprisoned but Roland escapes and leads a revolt.